csi4999-mims/documentation/Local Development Environment/README.md

 # head down into the xampp directory
 cd /c/xampp

-# make a backup of the current htdocs directory
+# optional: make a backup of the current htdocs directory
 cp -a htdocs htdocs.bak

 # delete anything in the htdocs directory, including hidden files
 # (e.g. .git)
 find htdocs -mindepth 1 -delete

-# clone the repository from GitHub
+# clone the repository from GitHub into the htdocs directory
 git clone git@github.com:csi4999-mims/Website.git htdocs
 ```